9 Quick Weeknight Meals

 When you're short on time, it's all about being prepared, says Katie Workman, the author of "The Mom 100 Cookbook" and "Dinner Solved!"
 The key to quick weeknight meals is to do a little prep work the beginning of the week when you're less frazzled.
 "Get a bunch of ingredients that you use over and over again recipe-ready," she recommends.
 "Mince garlic, chop onions, juice lemons and limes, peel and mince ginger and put them all in little containers in the fridge.
 Then when you are scrambling to make dinner at 5:45, you have these wonderful little parcels of prepped ingredients ready to go."

 Don't forget to let kids help out with meal time, too.
 Sharon Sprague, the marketing director of kid's cooking magazine "ChopChop," a cofounder of KidNosh and a food blogger at Umommy, recommends tasks based on age.
 "When kids are too young to really help, they can count tomatoes for a salad, push the button on the blender for a smoothie or soup or help pour pre-measured ingredients into a mixing bowl.
-When they get a little older, kids can help with measuring, rinsing fruits and vegetables and mixing."
+When they get a little older, kids can help with measuring, rinsing fruits and vegetables, and mixing."
+You can encourage your nanny to cook with the kids so they get confident in the kitchen early!

 Get your kids involved in meal time with these 9 recipe ideas for quick weeknight meals you can whip out in 30 minutes or less.